-ARTES is delighted to announce that thanks to the generosity of art dealers Coll & Cortés, we are now able to award a £3000 scholarship for PhD students or post-doctoral scholars in Spain, Portugal or Latin America who wish to conduct research in the UK, and who are working on any aspect of Spanish, Portuguese or Latin American visual culture before 1800.
-Doctoral students or those who received their doctorate less than four years before the application deadline may apply for this scholarship provided that they were or are registered for doctoral study at a university in Spain, Portugal or Latin America.
+ARTES is delighted to announce that thanks to the generosity of CEEH (Centro de Estudios Europa Hispánica), we are now able to award a £3000 scholarship for PhD students or post-doctoral scholars in Spain who wish to conduct research in the UK, and who are working on any aspect of Spanish or Hispanic visual culture before 1900.
+Doctoral students or those who received their doctorate less than four years before the application deadline may apply for this scholarship provided that they were or are registered for doctoral study at a university in Spain.
 The deadline for applications is 31st January each year.
-Scholarship winners will be informed by 1st March, and are invited to attend a ceremony in London in July.
+Scholarship winners will be informed by 15th March, and are invited to attend a ceremony at the ARTES AGM in June.
 Please read the guidelines below.

 Scholarship application guidelines.

 - Applications should be made in English as a single MS Word or PDF file and sent to email@example.com.
-References may, however, be sent in Spanish or Portuguese.
+References may, however, be sent in Spanish.
 Applicants are requested to include ‘Travel to UK Scholarship’ in the email subject.
 They should not expect acknowledgement of receipt.

 - All applications should include: a) a project title, b) a max 100-word project summary, c) a max 600-word description of the research to be conducted (including explanation of the necessity of travel); d) a short breakdown of how the money will be spent, together with details of any other funding received; e) an academic CV.
 Applicants should ensure that an academic advisor sends a reference to the same email address by the 31st January deadline.
 Applications without a reference will not be considered.